ubuntu-assist/html-web-page-analyzer/README.md

 ## Design decision

-1. Taking my programming language strengths into consideration I have decided to use Java 8 and coded the sever side and majority of business logic in Java 8
-2. Decided to use simple html, css and javascript to render the results in the browser.
+1. Decided to use simple html, css and javascript to render the results in the browser.
    Client-side code is only rendering the screens and all the core business logic is served by the server side.
-3. Spring boot framework is one of the most modern framework which offers a lot of out of the box features such as support for REST framework, embedded tomcat-server with minimal set of configuration and annotations and hence this is probably the first choice for server side development.
+2. Spring boot framework is one of the most modern framework which offers a lot of out of the box features such as support for REST framework, embedded tomcat-server with minimal set of configuration and annotations and hence this is probably the first choice for server side development.
-4. JSoup is a simple yet powerful library to parse html in java and hence I had no second thoughts using this.
+3. JSoup is a simple yet powerful library to parse html in java and hence I had no second thoughts using this.
-5. For domain name matching in the url, I found Guava:23.1-jre library quite simple and fits the purpose.
+4. For domain name matching in the url, I found Guava:33.2.1-jre library quite simple and fits the purpose.
-6. For client side pagination I used a simple pagination.js plugin, its quite simple and easy to use.
+5. For client side pagination I used a simple pagination.js plugin, its quite simple and easy to use.
-7. For the optional part, I decided to perform pagination of links since performance is quite relevant for this part.
+6. For the optional part, I decided to perform pagination of links since performance is quite relevant for this part.
-8. Pagination.js is a simple plug-in that can be used to implement pagination in the client side using jQuery.
+7. Pagination.js is a simple plug-in that can be used to implement pagination in the client side using jQuery.

 ## Thank you!